Updated May 10, 2023

 Lock Formula in Excel

-It is a very simple and an easy task to lock and protect the excel formulas.
-Let’s understand how to lock and protect the formulas in excel with an example.
+It is a very simple and easy task to lock and protect formulas.
+Let’s understand how to lock and protect the formulas with an example.

 Excel Lock Formula – Example #1

-Consider the below example, which shows data of the sales team members.
+Consider the below example, which shows the data of the sales team members.

 The Result will be as shown below:

 The formula in the total column has been copied from cells D2:D5.

 In this example, we will lock the formula entered in column D. So, let us see the steps to lock and protect the formulas.

 - Please select all the cells by pressing Ctrl+A and unlock them.

 - Select the cells or the entire columns or rows where you must apply the formula.